TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ClassOverview/Index.rst

 QueryHelper
-   :php:`TYPO3\CMS\Core\Database\Query\QueryHelper`: :ref:`Set of static helper methods <database-query-helper>` that can simplify the transition from old `TYPO3_DB` based code to the doctrine base API.
+   :php:`TYPO3\CMS\Core\Database\Query\QueryHelper`: :ref:`Set of static helper methods <database-query-helper>` that can simplify the transition from old `TYPO3_DB` based code to the `Doctrine`:pn: base API.

 Restriction ...
    :php:`TYPO3\CMS\Core\Database\Query\Restriction\...`: :ref:`Set of classes that add expressions
-   <database-restriction-builder>` like "deleted=0" to a query based on `TCA` settings of a table.
+   <database-restriction-builder>` like "deleted=0" to a query based on `TCA`:pn: settings of a table.
    This automatically adds TYPO3 specific restrictions like starttime and endtime, as well as deleted and hidden flags.
 Further restrictions for language overlays and workspaces are available.
 This documentation refers to these classes as the `RestrictionBuilder`.